Skip to main content

 For more information, please visit: niaaa.nih.gov

-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), many (but not all) NSDUH estimates from 2022 are comparable with estimates from 2021, as long as updates 2021 estimates, presented in the 2022 Detailed Tables, are used.
-For more information, see the NSDUH Frequently Asked Questions.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), many (but not all) NSDUH estimates from 2023 are comparable with estimates from 2022 and updated 2021 estimates.
+However, 2021–2023 estimates are not comparable with 2020 or prior years' estimates.
+Please see the 2023 NSDUH Frequently Asked Questions and section 2.3.4 of the 2023 Methodological Summary and Definitions report for more details.

 According to the Centers for Disease Control and Prevention (CDC), due to scientific updates to ARDI, estimates of alcohol-attributable deaths or years of potential life lost generated in the current version of ARDI should not be compared with estimates that were generated using the ARDI default reports or analyses in the ARDI Custom Data Portal prior to February 29, 2024.